 * Trump doubles tariffs on Turkish steel and aluminum

-At the center of the Turkish crisis was a sharp slump in its currency, which worsened further after President Donald Trump doubled tariffs on steel and aluminum imported from the country.
+A slump in the Turkish lira worsened after President Donald Trump doubled tariffs on steel and aluminum imported from the country.

-Citigroup, the most global among the major U.S. banks, fell 2 percent.
-JPMorgan, Wells Fargo and Bank of America were all down about 1 percent.
+The S&P financial index fell 1.4 percent, among the biggest drags on the S&P 500.
+Citigroup, the most global of the major U.S. banks, fell 2.7 percent.
+JPMorgan, Wells Fargo and Bank of America were also lower.

 Data on Friday showed U.S. consumer prices rose in July and the underlying trend continued to strengthen, pointing to a steady increase in inflation pressures.

-The S&P index recorded 9 new 52-week highs and seven new lows, while the Nasdaq recorded 57 new highs and 62 new lows.
-(Reporting by Amy Caren Daniel in Bengaluru; Editing by Anil D’Silva)
+The S&P 500 posted 12 new 52-week highs and 10 new lows; the Nasdaq Composite recorded 82 new highs and 88 new lows.
+(Additional reporting by James Thorne in New York and Amy Caren Daniel in Bengaluru; Editing by Anil D’Silva and James Dalgleish)